KhandeDhanaLakshmi/ethereumBoilerplate/README.md

 # Simple Hardhat Boilerplate

-It comes with a MyToken contract, a test for that contract, a sample script that deploys that contract, etherscan config for verify contract, all test network and main network configuration ready just put your API_KEY & PRIVATE_KEY.
+It comes with a ercToken contract, a test for that contract, a sample script that deploys that contract, etherscan config for verify contract, all test network and main network configuration ready just put your API_KEY & PRIVATE_KEY.